juanto121/ml_colombia/soluciones_retos/basico/admisiones/README.md

 #### Method
 Using out of the box logistic regression with sklearn yields results scoring < 0.90 since its trying to use a line as a decision boundary.
 Using non linear terms, more specifically, quadradict terms gives better results.

+Details can be found in Andrew Ng's course, especially [in this video](https://www.youtube.com/watch?v=ef2OPmANLaM)

 #### Results
 ![Score : 0.95](results.PNG)